StephenB92/bjj-hub-dublin/README.md

 - Credit to Code Institute Love Running project for code used in respect of the "active" class underlining the page the user is currently on.

-- Credit to Code Institute Love Running project for code used in respect of the benfits of running page which inspired my section on "why train bjj".
+- Credit to my mentor Narender Singh for the code used in styling the "why train BJJ" section.

 - Credit to Code Institute Love Running project for code used in respect of hero image and the styling of the text overlapping the hero image.